-Gifts and donations are important to the vitality of Special Collections and its mission to support the research, teaching, and service aspects of this land grant university.
+Gifts and donations are important to the vitality of Special Collections and University Archives and its mission to support the research, teaching, and service aspects of this land grant university.
 The department accepts gifts that will enhance existing collections, contribute to original scholarship conducted by the university community, and further develop the richness of resources used by the University Libraries' patrons.

 Read the Gifts & Donations Policy for more information.

 Special Collections and University Archives individually helps patrons find resources necessary for their work.
 We have a reference desk as you enter Special Collections and University Archives with a staff member who can help you in your research.